Ready4theCrush/concha/README.md

     sim_planner = Planner(planner_name="sim_cafe", batch_size=8, batch_cost=24.0, unit_sale_price=4.75)
     ```
-    We assumed cupcakes were made it batches of 8, that they cost $3 to make,
+    This assumes cupcakes are made in batches of 8, that they cost $3 to make,
     and sell for $4.75.
 2. Simulate some transaction data.
     ```python